graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @lookup on FIELD_DEFINITION
 ```

-Entity resolvers are fields on the query root type of a subgraph that can
-resolve an entity by a stable key.
-The stable key is defined by the arguments of
+Lookup fields allow the composite schema to resolve entities from a source schema by a stable key.
+The stable key is defined by the arguments of the field.
+Only fields that are annotated with the `@lookup` directive will be recognized as lookup field.
-the field.

 ```graphql example
 extend type Query {